Another year is coming to a close which means the holiday season is here along with all its cheer!

 So with that theme in mind here are the Top Ten Things that I’m thankful for that are typically taken for granted vs. given gratitude.

 - Clean Water – During the summer this year I spent some time in Kimbe, Papua New Guinea.
 There were a number of times when clean running water just wasn’t available.
-Normally, when we flushed the toilet we hardly give a thought to the fact that water is needed to wash our waste away.
+Normally, when we flush the toilet we hardly give a thought to the fact that water is needed to wash our waste away.
 Nothing quite like having to make a decision about whether you should drink the last of the water in your water bottle or brush your teeth with it.

 - Hot Water – The hot water tank in my house needed to be replaced earlier this year.
 Enough said!